yerzham/reaktor-birdnest/README.md

 To deploy locally, you need to have Docker and Docker Compose installed.

 1. Clone the repository
-2. Run `docker-compose up` in the root directory
+2. Run `docker compose up --build` in the project root directory
 3. The application is now running at `localhost:5050`

 ## Current deployment